 The laptops on this list are more than capable of getting you through the average workday (and perhaps even a little Netflix binging when you’re done), and you won’t need to worry about taking out a second mortgage on your home in order to buy one.
-Let’s take a look at your best options for 2019 and into 2020.
+Let’s take a look at your best options for 2020.

 That’s not the only thing that makes this a great laptop though.
 Although one should never judge a piece of tech by its appearance, this sleek and ultra-compact Chromebook sure does look the part.
 It’s minimalist and rugged design is ideal for frequent travelers who need to keep up with work on the go but don’t want to be weighed down by cumbersome gadgets, and with its 11.6″ screen, it’s perfect for sliding right into your bag.